 How to Build a 3-Month Cash Reserve for Your Business

 Every small business owner knows they "should" have cash reserves.
 Very few actually do.
-A 2025 JPMorgan Chase study found that the median small business holds just 27 days of cash on hand.
-That's less than one month of expenses — one bad invoice, one slow season, one surprise repair away from serious trouble.
+According to JPMorgan Chase Institute research, the median small business holds about 27 days of cash on hand (Source: JPMorgan Chase Institute, Small Business Financial Outcomes Report).
+That's less than one month of expenses, meaning one bad invoice, one slow season, or one surprise repair can put you in serious trouble.

 Here's how to build a cash reserve that actually protects your business, even if margins are tight.